iBEAT-V2/iBEAT-V2.0-Docker/README.md

 * We have fixed the boundary issues.
 Previously, when the brains are too close to the boundary, the segmentation may generate inaccurate results.
 Now, the issue has been addressed.
 * We have made the system work more robust.
 When potential error occurs, the pipeline will stop and output more meaningful logs for easy problem location.
 * We updated the commandline parameters to make it more consistent with human instinct.
 Please refer to section **Running the pepeline container** for more details.
+* The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release200`.

 ## Release notes for version 1.2.0
 * We have fixed the issue that the pipeline fails to run on newer gpus.
 The latest version can be acquired by: `docker pull ibeatgroup/ibeat_v2:release120`.